McCLIM/McCLIM/Backends/beagle/README.txt

     on NSBezierPath in that OS version.
 So too would implementing pixmaps for mirrors, since we can do XOR image compositing.
 My gut feel is I'd like to avoid having pixmap caches for mirrors though.

-9. Foreign memory management is non-existent.
-This is fine whilst running in the same thread as the OpenMCL Listener (since we use its autorelease pool) but when running in a separate thread lots of warning messages are generated.
-You might find it necessary to force-quit OpenMCL after you've finished.

 12. There's some debug output remaining in some corner cases.